alexdelorenzo/screenshot/README.md

 # pyscreencapture
 ## Take screenshots on Mac OS X from the command line like God intended

-pyscreencapture let's you specify an Application Name and Window Title to take a screenshot of a specific window via the commandline.
+pyscreencapture lets you specify an Application Name and Window Title to take a screenshot of a specific window via the commandline.
 It's a thin wrapper that grabs the window IDs from Quartz and passes them to `screencapture`.

 ## Example